Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes: Bregman-Divergence Method for Optimizing a Convex Function Over a Probability Simplex

 \section{Bregman-Divergence Method for Optimizing a Convex Function Over a Probability Simplex}

-In this section, we show how to optimize a convex optimization problem over a probability simplex by using the Bregman divergence method.
+In this section, we use the Bregman divergence method to optimize a convex optimization problem over a probability simplex.
 Let $\boldsymbol{\eta}$ be a vector of $n$ elements.
 We aim to minimize the following constrained optimization problem where $J$ is a convex function with respect to $\boldsymbol{\eta}$:

 To solve the above problem, we define the Bregman distance function as: